Privacy Policy

 We may use your information to provide you with access to our website and app and enable you to register for an online account and also to:

-• enable you to make applications to become a borrower
+• enable you to make applications for loans, savings or other products;

-• enable you to view details of our current credit products available
+• enable you to view details of credit, savings or other products available through our platforms;

-• make credit, fraud prevention and other similar enquiries into your financial standing in order to make lending decisions about you (see the credit reference and fraud prevention agencies below for more details)
+• make credit, fraud prevention and other similar enquiries into your financial standing in order to make lending decisions about you where relevant (see the Credit Reference and Fraud Prevention Agencies below for more details);

-• process, administer or perform credit agreements and lending activities
+• process, administer and support credit agreements and lending activities including where we are the lender;

 • track, analyse and improve our products and services